cakephp/debug_kit/README.md

 * CakePHP 3.6.0 or greater.
 * PHP 5.6.0 or greater.
-* SQLite or another database driver that CakePHP can talk to.
+* SQLite (pdo_sqlite) or another database driver that CakePHP can talk to.
 By default DebugKit will use SQLite, if you need to use a different database see the Database Configuration section below.

 ## DebugKit for CakePHP 2.x